cloudnative-pg/cloudnative-pg/docs/src/recovery.md

 !!!
 Warning
-    If bootstrapping a replica-mode cluster from snapshots, to leverage snapshots for the standby instances and not just the primary, it would be advisable to:
+    If bootstrapping a replica-mode cluster from snapshots, to leverage snapshots for the standby instances and not just the primary, we recommend that you:

-    1. start with a single instance replica cluster.
-The primary instance will be recovered using the snapshot and available WALs form the source cluster
+    1. Start with a single instance replica cluster.
+The primary instance will be recovered using the snapshot, and available WALs form the source cluster.
-    2. take a snapshot of the primary in the replica cluster
+    2. Take a snapshot of the primary in the replica cluster.
-    3. increase the number of instances in the replica cluster as desired
+    3. Increase the number of instances in the replica cluster as desired.

 ## Recovery from a `Backup` object

-In case a `Backup` resource is already available in the namespace in which the cluster should be created, you can specify its name through `.spec.bootstrap.recovery.backup.name`, as in the following example:
+If a `Backup` resource is already available in the namespace in which you need to create the cluster, you can specify the name using `.spec.bootstrap.recovery.backup.name`, as in the following example:

 ```yaml